Manibharadwaj/Disney_clone/README.md

 4. Start the development server using `npm run dev` or `yarn dev`.
 5. Access the project in your web browser at `http://localhost:3000`.

-## Mobile Responsiveness
-Please note that this project is designed for desktop use only and does not include mobile responsiveness features.

 ## Contribution
 Contributions and feedback are welcome!
 If you'd like to contribute to this project, please fork the repository and create a pull request.